v-viksur/architecture-center/docs/microservices/ingestion-workflow.md

 ## Idempotent vs non-idempotent operations

-In order not to lose any requests, the Scheduler service must guarantee that all messages are processed at least once.

-- Service Bus Queues can guarantee at-least-once delivery by using PeekLock mode.
-- Event Hubs can guarantee at-least-once delivery if the client checkpoints correctly.
+To avoid losing any requests, the Scheduler service must guarantee that all messages are processed at least once.
+Event Hubs can guarantee at-least-once delivery if the client checkpoints correctly.

 If the Scheduler service crashes, it may be in the middle of processing one or more client requests.
 Those messages will be picked up by another instance of the Scheduler and reprocessed.
 What happens if a request is processed twice?
 It's important to avoid duplicating any work.
 After all, we don't want the system to send two drones for the same package.